 Pre Professional Year:

 The Alberta School of Business does not accept students directly from high school.
 All applicants must complete one year of pre-professional studies in French, in order to apply to the program.
 This year will generally be completed at Campus Saint-Jean (CSJ) in a program such as Arts or Science.
-Applicants can also enroll in another recognized post secondary institutions where they must complete the pre-professional requirements in French.
+Applicants can also enrol in another recognized post secondary institutions where they must complete the pre-professional requirements in French.
 If you have questions about admission to CSJ at the U of A, please consult the Office of the Registrar’s website and contact Campus St. Jean.

 Applicants must demonstrate English Language Proficiency and French Language Proficiency as courses are taught in both languages.